-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 municipality due to removing that 12-month requirement, but only for the first year of eligibility.
-If a resident is eligible for the homestead exemption but does not take it until after the first year of eligibility, that exemption is eligible only for 70% reimbursement by the State.
-After the first year of eligibility, the state reimbursement rate drops to the current rate of 70%.
-1500 1697 Lookner Income Tax Rates · 1516 1982 This bill amends the property tax exemption available to a resident of the State who is legally blind to exempt 10% of the just value of residential real estate owned by the resident from the property tax.
-1459 J This bill returns the exclusion amount, below which the Maine estate tax does not apply, to \$2,000,000 from the \$5,600,000 in current law for estates of decedents dying on or after January 1, 2022.
+LD LR PH WS SPONSOR TITLE SUMMARY СОММ MPACT 1 (Summaries may not reflect content of most recent committee action) from the tax to the Housing Opportunities for Maine ACTION FY22 FY23 Fund.
+1516 1982 Pouliot An Act To Amend the Property Tax Exemption for Persons Who Are Legally Blind This bill amends the PT exemption available to a resident of the State who is legally blind to exempt 10% of the just value of residential real estate owned by the resident from the property tax.
+CURRENT LAW: flat exemption of \$4,000.
+1524 1459 Collings This bill returns the exclusion amount, below which the Maine estate tax does not apply, to \$2,000,000 from the \$5,600,000 in current law for estates of decedents dying on or after January 1, 2022.
 This bill also creates an additional exclusion amount from the estate tax for family farms and aquaculture, fishing and wood harvesting businesses of up to \$3,800,000.
 This additional exclusion applies to farmland or depreciable machinery and equipment used in agriculture, aquaculture, fishing or wood harvesting that is inherited by a family member and remains in commercial use for 5 years following transfer.
 Both the \$2,000,000 exclusion amount and the \$3,800,000 additional exclusion amount are annually adjusted for inflation beginning in 2024.
-1525 2004 Solid Waste Management Program This bill exempts from sales tax certain plastic bags that a municipality or other political subdivision of the State requires for the storage or disposal of solid waste in accordance with a solid waste management program adopted by the municipality or other political subdivision of the State.
+1525 2004 Tuttle An Act To Exempt from Sales Tax Plastic Bags Required by a Municipal Solid Waste Management Program Provides ST exemption for plastic bags that a municipality or other political subdivision of the State requires for the storage or disposal of solid waste in accordance with a solid waste management program adopted by the municipality or other political subdivision of the State.
 1569 1866 An Act Regarding an Excise Tax on Water Extracted for Commercial Bottling This bill creates an excise tax of 5¢ per gallon on the extraction of groundwater or surface water for commercial bottling for sale.

-LD LR PH ws SPONSOR TITLE SUMMARY COMM FISCAL IMPACT 1 (Summaries may not reflect content of most recent ACTION FY22 FY23 committee action) 1598 1695 Terry An Act To Eliminate Taxpayer This bill provides that persons that violate laws Subsidies for Discriminatory against discrimination or certain labor laws are not Employers eligible for state financial assistance.
+1598 1695 Terry An Act To Eliminate Taxpayer Subsidies for Discriminatory Employers This bill provides that persons that violate laws against discrimination or certain labor laws are not eligible for state financial assistance.
+1638 201 Bailey An Act To Help Seniors and Certain Persons with Disabilities Remain in Their Homes by Providing for the Deferral of Property Taxes This bill reinstates the State's property tax deferral program, which was in effect for applications filed before April 1, 1991.
+The bill modifies the program to include households with at least one individual who is